jannschu/traefik-maintenance-plugin/README.md

 - `requestTimeoutInSeconds` (optional): Timeout for API requests in seconds.
 Default is 5.
 - `skipPrefixes` (optional): List of URL path prefixes that should bypass maintenance checks, useful for admin interfaces.
 Default is empty list.
 - `maintenanceStatusCode` (optional): HTTP status code to return when in maintenance mode.
 Default is 512 (Service Unavailable).
+- `skipHosts` (optional): List of hostnames that should bypass maintenance checks, useful for admin interfaces, monitoring tools, etc. Supports wildcard patterns like "*.example.com".
+Default is empty list.
+- `debug` (optional): Enable debug logging for troubleshooting.
+Default is false.
+When enabled, detailed information about decision making will be logged to stdout.

 ## Production Readiness Features